robertfg/python-class-project/README.md

 # New York Mets Improvement Project
 Code Louisville Python Project July 2019

-## Question
-How can the New York Mets improve?

 ## Background
-The New York Mets are a National League baseball team.
+The `New York Mets` are a National League baseball team.
 They are perenially bad and I am a frustrated fan looking for ways to improve the club.

+## Question
+Is there one area where the `New York Mets` can look to improve the most?
+Where would the `Mets` get the most bang for their buck?

 ## Overview